 05 December 2022 - 05 December 2022

-Agri-food matchmaking on accelerating resource efficiency will be held on 5 December.
+Agri-food matchmaking on accelerating resource efficiency was held on 5 December.

 Context and objectives

-This matchmaking event, including its preparatory webinar, will focus on the agri-food ecosystem and in particular on the topics of:
+This matchmaking event, including its preparatory webinar, was focused on the agri-food ecosystem and in particular on the topics of:

 uptake of resource efficiency technologies,